 The purpose of the program is to prepare educators for positions of leadership in Curriculum and Instruction, an area of increasing importance due to educational reform.
 Two kinds of leadership functions are envisioned for graduates.
-The first is for individuals at the school level where they may fill departmental positions or specialized roles such as grade-level chairperson, lead teacher, mentor, instructional coach, assistant principal, and others.
+The first is for individuals at the school level where they may fill departmental positions or specialized roles such as grade-level chairperson, lead teacher, mentor, instructional coach, and others.
 Here, the emphasis is on instructional coaching and mentoring.
 The second function is for positions in a central office of a local school system, regional centers or other educational leadership and supervisory roles.
 These roles vary in duties ranging from formative and summative supervision of a curricular area, to professional development coordinator, to a director of curriculum and instruction.
 Titles of educational leaders vary; therefore, our emphasis is on theory, practice and research related to curriculum, instruction, leadership and development, as well as supervisory duties at the school, school district, regional, state and national levels.

 The program consists of two levels of advanced study: Master’s and Intermediate (not a degree; 6th year certificate).
 The Master’s level of study provides opportunity for students to qualify for the Curriculum Specialist License Level I. The Intermediate program qualifies students for the 6th-year or Level II Curriculum Specialist License.
 The program also serves persons already holding a Master’s degree, usually in a teaching area, who seek to meet the initial requirements of the Curriculum Specialist License, Level I.

 Course of Study